-A master of arts degree in different programs in education can be achieved by completing a program of study in any of the following programs: educational administration and supervision, (last time to be offered fall 2012), administration and leadership (Beginning Spring 2013) curriculum and instruction, multicategorical special education, reading, early childhood education, elementary education, secondary education, Spanish education, music education, teaching and leadership, Different strands of the the individualized program: science education, educational technology, integrative STEM, English as a second language ESL/bilingula education, community counseling, and school counseling.
+A master of arts degree in different programs in education can be earned by completing a program of study in any of the following programs: educational administration and Leadership, curriculum and instruction, multicategorical special education, reading, early childhood education, elementary education, secondary education, Spanish education, music education, teaching and leadership, Different strands of the the individualized program: science education, educational technology, reading teacher endorsement, integrative STEM, English as a second language ESL/bilingual education, community counseling, clinical mental health and school counseling, and school counseling.

 Individual program descriptions and requirements are described below: